June Rockwell Levy: Biography

-June Rockwell Levy was born on June 14, 1886, in Brooklyn, N.Y.
+June Rockwell Levy was born in Brooklyn on June 14, 1886.
 In 1891, she moved with her family to Bristol, Rhode Island.
 She studied in Paris and at Rosemary Hall, later going to the Rhode Island School of Design.
+On November 10, 1915, Rockwell married Austin T. Levy, a wealthy businessman.
+The couple built a house in The Bahamas and operated a plantation there.

-Due to a sickness, she was unable to receive a degree from the school.
-She was a Trustee of Lincoln School, Chair of the Providence Art Club's Ladies Board, President of the Providence Garden Club, and Northwest Community Healthcare (which she would serve 51 consecutive terms as president of).
-She funded Burrillville, Rhode Island's Town Hall, high school, library, community theater, public health nursing buildings and an indoor ice‐skating rink.
+She was a trustee of Lincoln School, chair of the Providence Art Club's Ladies Board, and involved in several other local organizations.
+She funded the construction of many buildings in Burrillville, Rhode Island.

-The June Rockwell Levy Foundation was created in honor of her in 1947.
+Her husband named the June Rockwell Levy Foundation in her honor in 1947.
 In addition to funding scholarships to the University of Rhode Island and University of Brandeis, the foundation donated extensively to medical establishments.
 The University of Rhode Island awarded Levy an honorary degree.